-Who we are Our Local Government Area
+Our Local Government Area

-Who we are Our Council
+Our Council

 The Inverell Shire Council is made up of nine (9) elected members who represent the community.

 Councillors were last elected in December 2021.
 Cr Harmon was elected as Mayor at Council's meeting on 12 January, 2022.
 Cr Kate Dight was elected as Deputy Mayor at the same meeting.